 The Source Water Assessment and Vulnerability Assessment show the Robins AFB water system's raw water is not at risk to pollution.
 The Georgia Environmental Protection Department (GA EPD) has authorized reduced monitoring requirements for select contaminants to less than once per year because the concentrations of these contaminants have been negligible for several years.
-Reduced monitoring waivers have been issued to our drinking water system for arsenic, asbestos, cyanide, lead and copper, as well as 31 synthetic organic compounds, effective 1 January 2014 to 31 December 2019.
-Please contact the Bioenvironmental Engineering Flight at 478-327-7555 if you have questions about drinking water waivers or wish to receive a copy.
+Reduced monitoring has been granted to our drinking water system for 12 inorganic chemicals, 31 synthetic organic compounds, 3 radioisotopes, as well as lead and copper.
+Please contact the Bioenvironmental Engineering Flight at 478-327-7555 if you have questions about water quality monitoring compliance.